 Stage 3

 Severe symptoms such as labored breathing, difficulty swallowing, and extreme lethargy.
-In some cases, the infection may progress to pneumonia or other serious health complications.
+In some cases, the infection could progress to pneumonia or other serious health complications.

 Treating Snake Respiratory Infections

-Treatment for respiratory infections in snakes typically involves antibiotics and supportive care.
-Antibiotics are usually administered orally or injected directly into your snake’s body cavity.
-Supportive care may include making sure that they have a warm, humid environment to help your snake breathe more easily.
+Treating a snake’s respiratory infection typically involves antibiotics and supportive care.
+Antibiotics are usually administered orally or injected directly into your snake’s body.
+Supportive care can include making sure that they have a warm, humid environment to help your snake breathe more easily.
 It also includes making sure they have clean water to help keep them hydrated.
-In severe cases, surgery may be necessary to remove any blockages in their respiratory tract.
+In severe cases, surgery might be necessary to remove any blockages in their respiratory tract.

 It’s important to take your snake to a veterinarian as soon as you notice any signs of respiratory infection.
-Early diagnosis and treatment can help prevent more serious health complications.
+Early evaluation and treatment can help prevent more serious health complications.

 Preventing Snake Respiratory Infections